Traveler, your footprints

 This time of year is alive with energy--frenetic and flowing, excited and solemn, relished and resisted.
 All kinds of ki flowing in, out and around, so much that we're not sure what to do with it all.
 Families celebrating, children anticipating, workplaces buzzing with holiday joy, preparations, and even fear about what the holidays might bring this year.

-Recently I was reminded of the Antonio Machado poem, Traveler, There Is No Path, an excerpt of which begins this post.
-I hope you'll read the entire poem, as it has a lot to say about living an intentional life.
+Recently I was reminded of the Antonio Machado poem, Traveler, There Is No Path, an excerpt of which begins this post, and--for me--its reflection on living a more intentional life....